2023 R&D Credit Legislation Updates: What You Need to Know

 Industry Insights

 Another year, another set of new tax laws.
-This time, we're talking about changes to research and development (R&D) capitalization starting in the 2022 tax year.
+This time, we're talking about the changes to research and development (R&D) capitalization that started in the 2022 tax year.
 Here's what you need to know, how it will impact your business, and how an R&D tax credit can help.

 What is R&D capitalization?